MrLuck99/Coursera-Project/README.md

 Click [here](https://github.com/MrLuck99/Coursera-Project/blob/main/merge%20odds%20and%20game%20logs) to view code.

-Before I started my analysis, I used the summary() function to check the data for missing values.
-There are some NA values in the runLine and runLineOdds columns that I need to account for later on.

 This gave me a sample of 45,530 rows of data representing each team involved in 22,765 games.
 I selected a sample row from our data to help explain each type of line.
 I then